 What Rights Do You Have in a Sound Recording You Play On?

 I get many emails every week from musicians around the world asking me questions about the music business.
 One of the most common questions is: what rights do I have in a recording that I performed on?
-Whether it’s a song you played on decades ago that was just re-released by your former bandmates, or […]
+Whether it’s a song you played on decades ago that was just re-released by your former bandmates, […]

 How to Legally Post Cover Songs to YouTube

 YouTube is full of cover songs.
 From indie artists to toddlers to superstars, some of the most viewed videos on the Internet happen to be of cover songs.
 In the past week, I’ve been listening to and watching a ton of cover songs of the man himself, Leonard Cohen.
-[Fun fact: both Cohen’s and Jeff Buckley’s recordings […]
+[Fun fact: both Cohen’s and Jeff Buckley’s […]

 Why the Led Zeppelin Plagiarism Verdict Was Right, and What it Means to You